• Disease Overview

 Signs & Symptoms

-CSS is characterized by distinctive abnormalities of the head and facial (craniofacial) region with affected individuals often described as having coarse facial features that become more prominent with age.
+CSS is characterized by distinctive differences of the head and facial (craniofacial) region with affected individuals often described as having coarse facial features that become more prominent with age.
 Affected individuals may have an unusually small or large head (micro- or macrocephaly); a wide mouth with full, prominent lips; a broad nasal tip; a low nasal bridge and an abnormally long vertical groove between the nose and the upper lip (philtrum).
-Additional features may include thick eyebrows, long eyelashes and generalized excessive hair growth (hypertrichosis) with the exception of the scalp hair, which tends to be relatively sparse (scalp hypotrichosis).
+Additional features may include thick eyebrows, long eyelashes and generalized excessive hair growth (hypertrichosis) except for the scalp hair, which tends to be relatively sparse (scalp hypotrichosis).
 Reports suggest that sparse scalp hair improves with age.

 Individuals with CSS may also have characteristic skeletal abnormalities.
 For example, certain fingers and toes (digits), particularly the fifth fingers (“pinkies”) and toes may be unusually short due to absence or underdevelopment (hypoplasia) of the end bones (terminal phalanges) within these digits.
 The fingernails and toenails may also be underdeveloped or absent.
 Additional abnormalities may include dislocation of the inner forearm bone (radius) at the elbow, deformity of the hip (coxa valga) or unusually small or absent kneecaps (patellae).
-However, there are individuals with CSS who do not have the classic fifth digit findings.
+However, there are many individuals with CSS who do not have the classic fifth digit findings and this feature should not be used to ‘rule in’ or ‘rule out’ the diagnosis.

-Early in life, infants with CSS typically experience feeding difficulties, vomiting, slow growth and weight gain (failure to thrive) which may have begun while the infant was still in the womb (intrauterine growth retardation), and frequent respiratory infections.
-In addition, affected infants and children may have hypotonia, abnormally loose joints, delayed bone age (2 to 3 years behind the chronological age) and mild to severe intellectual disability.
+Infants with CSS typically have feeding difficulties, vomiting, difficulty growing and gaining weight (failure to thrive) and frequent respiratory infections.
+Growth delay may begin before birth.
+Some individuals may have defects in their immune system, but the majority appear to be susceptible to infections due to low tone and poor clearance of secretions.
+In addition, affected infants and children may have low muscle tone (hypotonia), abnormally loose joints, delayed bone age (2 to 3 years behind the chronological age) and mild to severe intellectual disability.
 Affected infants and children may also have mild to severe speech delays, where expressive language is affected more severely than receptive language, as well as moderate to severe delays in motor skills such as sitting and walking.
 Reports suggest that on average, affected children learn to sit up at 12 months (typically occurs at 6 to 8 months), walk at 30 months (typically occurs at 9 to 18 months) and speak at 24 months (typically begins around 12 months).

 Affected individuals may also have eye (ophthalmologic) abnormalities.
 This can include drooping of the upper eyelid (ptosis), clouding of the lens of the eye (cataracts) and misalignment of the eyes (strabismus, commonly known as “lazy eye”).